ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Hy. and yoa will give the best positive proof of
 Chrarthteity. -
 lry mother asked me never to use tobacco, and I
 a never touched it from that time to the present